MrDamiAde/MrDamiAde/README.md

 ## Objective

 My journey in learning IT has sparked a passion for troubleshooting and cloud networking.
-I recently completed a 12-week IT Technician Skills Bootcamp with <a href="https://www.justit.co.uk/candidates/training-programmes/it-technician-skills-bootcamps/">Just IT</a>
+I completed a 12-week IT Technician Skills Bootcamp with <a href="https://www.justit.co.uk/candidates/training-programmes/it-technician-skills-bootcamps/">Just IT</a>
- and am currently pursuing my CompTIA A+ certification.
-I am eager to learn more, apply my skills and continue to grow in the world of IT.
+ and am eager to learn more, apply my skills and continue to grow in the world of IT.

 ## Skills